tsabunkar/javascript_basic_interview/variable scoping/readme.md

 Global Scope is - Any variable declared outside the fuction is called Global scope, this variable can be accessiable any where in you code.

-Local Scope- Each fuction has its own scope, any variable declared inside the fucntion is accessiable to that function scope and its nested function.
+Local Scope/ Function Scope- Each fuction has its own scope, any variable declared inside the fucntion is accessiable to that function scope and its nested function.
 This is bcoz local scope in javascript is created by function (this is also called function scope)